 There are many hair myths out there.
 And with a lot of people longing for that thick, long, beautiful hair, some women will try just about anything to get it.
 I've heard of women doing lots of things to their hair, from making their own products using ingredients in the fridge to not cleaning their hair for months on end all because they "heard" it would help their hair grow.
 Here are some common hair myths exposed.

 2. You can fix your split ends- Let's finally put this myth to rest!
 The only way to fix split ends is to cut them off.
 There is no product that will magically mend your split ends back together.
 The best thing to do is have them trimmed on a regular basis or as soon as you notice that they are splitting.
-Also, if your ends have split and inch from the ends, don't waste your time only cutting half an inch, getting a "baby" trim, or just "dusting" your ends.
+To retain your length, you can only take preventative action to prevent your ends from splitting in the first place.
+The best way to do this is to keep your hair moisturized.
+Deep condition 1-2 times a month, always use leave-in conditioner, and use heat protectant every time you use heat.
+Also, if your ends have split an inch from the ends, don't waste your time only cutting half an inch, getting a "baby" trim, or just "dusting" your ends.
 Your hair may appear even, but you will still have split ends and they will continue to split until you cut them ALL off.
-Go ahead and have them all cut the first time and from then on, maintain a regular schedule of 6-8 weeks for your trims.
+Go ahead and have them all cut the first time and from then on, maintain a regular schedule of 12-14 weeks for your trims.

 3. Stress causes the hair to turn grey- Sorry ladies, but you can't blame your kids, jobs, men, etc for your greys.
 In fact, grey hair is hereditary.
 If the women in your family got grey hair early, you more than likely will too.

-4. If you pull one grey hair, two will grow back in its place- If you pull your grey hair out, only one will come back in its place.
+4. If you pull one grey hair, two will grow back in its place- If you pull your grey hair out, only one will come back in its place (I've tested this theory on myself).
 You won't see double the number grow back and it won't be any coarser than the first.

 5. Greasing your scalp makes your hair grow- Where do I begin with this one?
-Grease does not NOT, I repeat does NOT make your hair grow!
-Greasing your scalp actually clogs the pores making more difficult for the hair to grow.
+Grease does NOT, I repeat, does NOT make your hair grow!
+Greasing your scalp actually clogs the pores making it more difficult for the hair to grow.
 It also causes the hair to become super oily and weighs it down.
 Leave the grease alone ladies.
+Instead, apply something lighter to your scalp like a growth oil (this is a great one) that contains essential oils that stimulate growth.

 8. If you use the same shampoo over and over, it will be less effective- We've all heard the saying that if you continue to do the same thing you will get the same results.
 Using the same shampoo over and over will continue to produce clean hair over and over.
 Our hair doesn't get used to one product and then develop a tolerance for it.
-If you have found hair products that work for you, congratulations!
-Everyone can't say that, so it's important to stick with what works best for your hair.
-There is nothing wrong with changing hair products if that is your preference, but that is simply an option not a requirement.
+Sometimes your hair can go through changes, which may require a different hair care routine and if that is the case, what you were doing in the past may not be effective at the moment.
+For example, if your hair is normally pretty moisturized, then all of a sudden it becomes more dry, you may have to switch the products you are using to include products that contain lots of moisture.
+Things like changes in the weather, pregnancy, and certain medications can create changes in your hair.

 9. Shampooing your hair too often dries the hair out- This is only partly true.
-Shampooing frequently with certain products can cause your hair to become dryer.
-However, if you are using sulfate free, paraben free, moisturizing products (like these) it will not dry your hair out.
+Shampooing frequently with certain products can cause your hair to become drier.
+However, if you are using sulfate-free, paraben-free, and moisturizing products (like these) they will not dry your hair out.
 On the contrary, if you abuse using clarifying, deep cleansing shampoos or frequently use shampoos that contain sulfates and parabens, you will notice that your hair feels stripped and dried out as these products can be harsh are specifically made to strip the hair.
+Most ethnic hair can be shampooed weekly because ethnic hair tends to be drier and does not need shampoo on a daily basis.
+If your hair is very oily, shampooing it more frequently will not hurt it because your hair makes oils so fast that your hair needs extra shampooing.
+Use your hair as a guide and it will give you clues on what to do.

 Check out the video here: